metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Impressive defensive trickery from the Chargers.
 Herbert was convinced Dallas is running man coverage, but the Cowboys shuffle out to a zone look at the last second.

 As predicted, the Cowboys are gashing these Chargers with rushing plays and pseudo-run concepts.

+Storm Norton isn't a good replacement at all for Brian Bulaga.